microsoft/ivy/doc/examples/leader.md

 it is elected leader.
 The specification of `elect` says that only the node with the maximum `id` value can be elected.

-Now that we know what the protocol is supposed to do, let's define the protocol itself.
-First, we use the explicit parameter style:
+Now that we know what the protocol is supposed to do, let's implement it:

     isolate app = {